bellingboe/LANGUAGE-PHP/README.md

 PHP-NL
 ======

-PHP-NL is a work-in-progress natural language library for possible natural-langauge search.
+PHP-NL is a work-in-progress natural language library for possible natural-language search.

 Purpose / Features
 =====

-The full purpose and scope has yet to be cleary defined but right now it does the following:
+The full purpose and scope has yet to be clearly defined but right now it does the following:
- - Gets the base stem (singlar) of any English word.
+ - Gets the base stem (singular) of any English word.
 Ex: "communities" => "community" (Porter Stemming Algorithm)
- - Return the numerical value of any "object" supplied in ```->setProperties()``` (Attribute mode)
+ - Return the numerical value of any "object" supplied in ```->setSearchFields()``` (Attribute mode)

 Example
 =====